 While it may sound like an old wives’ tale, there is some scientific proof to this claim!

-A study showed that 90 percent of women who eat six dates every day in the last four weeks of their pregnancy were more dilated upon their arrival at the hospital, had more intact membranes, and spent a shorter amount of time in the first stage of labor (source).
+A study showed that 90% of women who eat six dates every day in the last four weeks of their pregnancy were more dilated upon their arrival at the hospital, had more intact membranes, and spent a shorter amount of time in the first stage of labor (1).

-The women who ate dates were also less likely to have their labour induced.
-Meanwhile, only 79 percent of the women who did not eat dates in the same study had the same simplicity in their experience.
+The women who ate dates were also less likely to have labor induced.
+Meanwhile, only 79% of the women who did not eat dates in the same study had the same simplicity in their experience.

-Read on for six ways the incredible edible date fruit may help your general health in the weeks leading up to your due date.
-(No pun intended!)
+Here are six ways eating dates during pregnancy may help your general health in the weeks leading up to your due date.

 1. Prevent Anemia

-Iron deficiency can cause anemia, a condition where you body doesn’t have enough red blood cells to perform all its functions well.
+Iron deficiency can cause anemia, a condition where your body doesn’t have enough red blood cells to perform all its functions well.